CS-4388-Fall-2024/Syllabus/README.md

 #### Consequences of Academic Dishonesty

 Academic dishonesty in this class will result in a 0 on the assignment or exam in question for the first offense, and an automatic F in the class for the second offense.
-All cases of academic dishonesty are required to be reported to the University Office for Community Standards.
+All cases of academic dishonesty are required to be reported to the University Honor Code Council.

 Remember, we are here to help you.
 If you have any questions about whether something counts as academic dishonesty, please ask me or the TAs for clarification!